harness/developer-hub/docs/internal-developer-portal/features/scorecard.md

 :::info

-For the steps **1** and **2** the `Layout` is autopopulated with the adequate fields in the recent version of IDP and could be skipped, but users are still advised to check for the same on their `Layout` for the software components.
+For the steps **1** and **2** the `Layout` is prepopulated with the adequate fields in the recent version of IDP and could be skipped, but users are still advised to check for the same on their `Layout` for the software components.

 :::